This piece was originally published in November 2016, and was updated on October 25, 2022.

 Mortgage rates either come as fixed or variable rates.
 The difference between them is that variable rates can go up and down, while fixed rates are locked in for the term of your current mortgage contract, which is typically 5 years.

 As well as the overall market, there are lots of elements that go into determining what interest rate you’re eligible for.
-These include your cash down payment, your credit score, whether you choose a fixed or variable rate, and many more.
+These include your cash down payment, your credit score, whether you choose a fixed or variable rate and many more.
 Comparing the best mortgage rates in Canada when you take out a mortgage is the single best thing you can do to get a lower rate, which will save you money over time.

 Want a better mortgage rate?

 A down payment is a lump sum of cash that you need at the start of your mortgage.
 A cash down payment is mandatory for all property purchases in Canada, with the minimum ranging from 5% to 20% of the asking price.
 A higher down payment is generally better, if you can afford it.
 This is because your down payment reduces the amount you need to borrow, which reduces the amount of interest you’ll be paying over the long term.
+Using our mortgage payment calculator, you can see how the size of your down payment affects the overall cost of your mortgage as well as your monthly mortgage payments.

 The amortization period of a mortgage is the total length of time in which you will pay off your mortgage.
 The typical amortization period for a mortgage in Canada is 25 years.
 Extending your amortization period is one way to reduce the amount of your payments, but results in an increase in the total amount of interest paid on your mortgage.
-In contrast, the shorter your amortization period is the faster you’ll pay off your mortgage and the less interest you will pay.
+In contrast, the shorter your amortization period is, the faster you’ll pay off your mortgage and the less interest you will pay.

-Note: Your amortization period is different to your mortgage term.
+Note: Your amortization period is different from your mortgage term.
 Your mortgage term is how long you sign with a particular lender, and it’s normally 5 years (although it can range from 1 -10 years).
 After your term, you’ll need to renew your mortgage with a new term, either with the same or a new provider.

 The payment frequency is how often you make your mortgage payment.
-Typical frequencies are monthly, bi-weekly, and weekly.
+Typical frequencies are monthly, bi-weekly and weekly.
 Some providers also offer accelerated payment options to pay off your mortgage faster.
 If you make more frequent payments, you’ll be able to pay off your mortgage faster.

 How much will you pay?